 I hope that you chose (b).

-In the above sentence, he loves his friends is a clause: the subject is he and the predicate (the simple verb with all of its accoutrements) is loves his friends.
+In the above sentence b, he loves his friends is an independent clause: the subject is he and the predicate (the simple verb with all of its accoutrements) is loves his friends.
 (The simple verb is just loves.)

 SpongeBob feels like a soggy, squishy sponge.
 Here, we use like because we’re just introducing the noun phrase soggy, squishy sponge.